-Figure 3: Overview of the power spectra for the follow-up experiment.
-The red line indicates the power spectral density for the first group of planarians recorded during darkness, the blue line indicates the power spectral density for the second group of planarians recorded during light stimulation, and the black line indicates the power spectral density for the third group of dead mosquito larvae recorded as a control group.
-The horizontal green lines indicate the frequency range in which the power spectra significantly differed between the first and second group.
+Figure 3: Overview of the power spectra for the follow-up experiment for recording during darkness (left) and under light stimulation (right).
+The red line indicates the power spectral density for the intact group of planarians, and the blue line indicates the power spectral density for the group of decapitated planarians.
+Bold lines represent the mean across individuals, and the light lines represent the individual power spectra.
+The horizontal green lines indicate the frequency range in which the power spectra significantly differed between the intact and decapitated animals.

 4. Discussion

 A large part of the field of comparative cognitive science aims to examine peak performance across different species [1].
 An alternative approach is searching for the most primitive nervous system capable of a certain cognitive task such as memory or sensory discrimination.
 Here, we studied Schmidtea mediterranea, a small planarian with only 50000 neurons capable of astounding cognitive tasks, in an attempt to pin down neural activity corresponding to stimulus processing in a relatively simple nervous system.
 A previous study [6] used invasive monopole recordings in cooled planarians, and observed ongoing activity between 0.1 and 5 Hz with a power spectrum characterized by a 1/f1 relationship.
-Our main goal of this research project was establishing a recording protocol to record ongoing neural activity safely and securely from alive and healthy planarians under different lighting conditions.
-As a replication of the previous results, we hypothesized that the ongoing neural activity is characterized by a 1/f1 power spectrum, and that changes in lighting will induce changes in neural activity due to the reported photophobia.
+Our main goal of this research project was establishing a recording protocol to record ongoing neural activity safely and securely from alive planarians under different lighting conditions.
+As a replication of the previous results, we hypothesized that the ongoing neural activity is characterized by a 1/f1 power spectrum, and that changes in lighting will induce changes in neural activity likely due to the reported photophobia.

 4.1 Power Spectrum Exponent